sihan-shen/Notes/README.md

-This is my to-be used note repo.
+This is my current note repo.